davewith/end-to-end-tester-p2/README.md

 issue.
 Immediately, I can see what's happened:
 ![Percy run 2](readme_images/percy002.png) Obviously this is an extreme example, but even subtle changes such as the margin changing slightly show up.

+## Purpose

+### Nuxt 2 -> 3 regression testing

+This tool will come into its own with the jump from Nuxt 2 to Nuxt 3.
+This can make sure there's no visual differences between before and after.

+### Making big changes in your code

+Refactoring a component or changing some infrastructure?
+Use this to make sure you've not introduced unwanted style changes somewhere.

+### Fixing bugs in CSS

+When fixing for one browser, it's easy to break another.
+This tool negates that risk somewhat.

+## Tips

+Don't feel you have to run these all the time.
+You will know how often to run.
+Project milestones or big code changes, rather than after every small change.